ryans2014/MtLib/README.md

 ## Limitations

 * TheadPool::RunAndReturn and TheadPool::Run method passes the function object and argument list object by copy.
-If a function takes reference as input and you rely on the function to modify the referenced data, then this function should not be invoked by either TheadPool::RunAndReturn or TheadPool::Run.
+If a function takes references as input and you rely on the function to modify the referenced data, then this function should not be invoked by either TheadPool::RunAndReturn or TheadPool::Run.
 To fix that, you need to modify your function to passing by pointer value.
-This limitation is introduced because the lambda function capture clause is used in combine with a generic template parameter (see file FunctionBinding.h).
+This limitation is introduced because the lambda function capture clause is used in combination with a generic template parameter (see file FunctionBinding.h).
 There are articles that describes how to overcome this issue, but I did not have the time to understand and implement it yet.
 Here is one article https://vittorioromeo.info/index/blog/capturing_perfectly_forwarded_objects_in_lambdas.html.
 * TheadPool::Delete method does not work on primitive arrays.
-Deleting arrays can be tricky because arrays does not have a well defined destructor.
-Improper deletion of an array may leak to memory leak or even crash.
+Deleting arrays can be tricky because arrays do not have a well defined destructor.
+Improper deletion of an array may lead to memory leak or even a crash.
 If you want to delete an array via thread pool, write a lambda function and invoke it by TheadPool::RunRref.
 * Exceptions raised by the client function is currently not catched/handled.
 This part is not well tested yet.